-Its ancestry is believed to include the English Foxhound, Harrier, Holsteiner Hound, Curland Hound and the Heiderbracke.
-The Hamiltonstovare was bred to hunt fox and hare on difficult terrain and in harsh weather and as such excels in flushing and tracking live game.
+Its ancestry is believed to include the English foxhound, harrier, Holsteiner hound, Curland hound, and the Heiderbracke.
+The Hamiltonstovare was bred to hunt fox and hare on difficult terrain and in harsh weather, and as such, it excels in flushing and tracking live game.

 In 1886, the Hamiltonstovare became the most popular hound in the country.
 Today, this dog breed is still not as popular outside of Sweden and so is considered a rare breed, although it is slowly making a name for itself in the UK as both a companion and a show dog.

-Weighing 50 to 60 pounds and standing 40 to 60 centimetres at the withers, the Hamiltonstovare is a large and sturdy dog breed.
-It has a slightly longish, rectangular head, broad skull and well-defined but not overly emphasised stop and relatively long and rectangular muzzles.
-It has clear and dark coloured eyes with a calm and intelligent expression.
-It has ears that are drop down and set quite high, slightly above its eyes.
+Weighing 50–60 pounds and standing 40–60 centimetres at the withers, the Hamiltonstovare is a large and sturdy dog breed.
+It has a slightly longish, rectangular head, a broad skull, a well-defined but not overly emphasised stop, and a relatively long and rectangular muzzle.
+It has clear and dark-coloured eyes with a calm and intelligent expression.
+It has ears that are dropped down and set quite high, slightly above its eyes.
 Its nose is black, well-developed, and almost parallel to the line of the skull.
 It has full lips and wide nostrils.

-This Hamiltonstovare boasts of a beautiful two-layer glossy short coat comprised of a short and soft undercoat that is especially thick during winter, and a weather-resistant topcoat that lies close to its body.
-The dog breed comes in colours of black mantle, rich gold, and rusty red tan, that come with symmetrical white markings.
+The Hamiltonstovare boasts of a beautiful two-layer, glossy, short coat comprised of a short and soft undercoat that is especially thick during winter and a weather-resistant topcoat that lies close to its body.
+The dog breed comes in colours of black mantle, rich gold, and rusty red tan that come with symmetrical white markings.
 In order to keep its coat in top shape, weekly brushing is required.
-It is low maintenance because it does not shed much.
+It is low-maintenance because it does not shed much.

-Other than coat care, don't forget other grooming aspects of your Hamiltonstovare.
-Check its ears for any signs of infection such as redness, pain and bad odour.
+Other than coat care, don't forget the other grooming aspects of your Hamiltonstovare.
+Check its ears for any signs of infection such as redness, pain, and bad odour.
 Dental health is equally important as dogs also often suffer from gum diseases and bad breath.
-Brush its teeth at least twice a week, or daily if you can.
-Dog nails also grow long like humans and so must be trimmed regularly especially if you start hearing clicking sounds on the floorboards.
-Long nails can also cause discomfort as they often get caught in things such as your carpet, beddings and upholstery.
+Brush its teeth at least twice a week or daily, if you can.
+Dog nails also grow long like humans and so they must be trimmed regularly, especially if you start hearing clicking sounds on the floorboards.
+Long nails can also cause discomfort as they often get caught in things such as your carpet, bedding, and upholstery.

-The Hamiltonstovare is both an excellent hunting dog and family pet.
+The Hamiltonstovare is both an excellent hunting dog and a family pet.
 Its sweet disposition and affectionate nature, despite its large size, make it a favourite companion.
 It is extremely attached to its owners and so it is not happy when left alone for long periods of time.
-This dog breed is, as it goes, among the best choice for families where at least one person stays at home to keep it company.
-Hamiltonstovare is aloof and wary of strangers and will take some encouragement to warm up to other people outside its family.
+This dog breed is, as it goes, amongst the best choice for families where at least one person stays at home to keep it company.
+The Hamiltonstovare is aloof and wary of strangers and will take some encouragement to warm up to other people outside its family.
 It has a tendency to bark to alert, which makes it a superb watchdog.
-Although, it should never be aggressive unless its owners are in danger.
+Although it should never be aggressive, unless its owners are in danger.

-A typical serving for an adult Hamiltonstovare is 2.5 to 3 cups of premium dog food per day, equally split into two meals.
-Dogs, much like humans, have unique dietary needs which may be affected by factors such as age, gender, size, build, health, metabolism, and activity level.
-Make sure you're making the right choice for your dog's nutrition.
+A typical serving for an adult Hamiltonstovare is 2.5–3 cups of premium dog food per day, equally split into two meals.
+Dogs, much like humans, have unique dietary needs, which may be affected by factors such as age, gender, size, build, health, metabolism, and activity level.
+Make sure that you're making the right choice for your dog's nutrition.
 Feel free to consult a veterinarian or a canine nutritionist for dietary recommendations.

-Typical daily calorie needs of adult Hamiltonstovare weighing 55 pounds:
+Typical daily calorie needs of an adult Hamiltonstovare weighing 55 pounds:

-The Hamiltonstovare can live from 10 to 13 years when they are cared for properly and given enough love and attention.
-Although it doesn’t necessarily suffer from hereditary diseases, there are health problems known to affect this large breed such as Hip Dysplasia, Epilepsy, Cancer, and Bloat or Gastric Torsion.
+The Hamiltonstovare can live ten to thirteen years when it is cared for properly and given enough love and attention.
+Although it doesn’t necessarily suffer from hereditary diseases, there are health problems known to affect this large breed such as hip dysplasia, epilepsy, cancer, and bloat or gastric torsion.

 Are you sure the Hamiltonstovare is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-If you are doubtful about getting a Hamiltonstovare and would be open to check out dog breeds, you can try taking our Pet Finder.
+If you are doubtful about getting a Hamiltonstovare and would be open to check out dog breeds, you can try using our Pet Finder.